Enterprise Financial Services (EFSC)

 Banks profit by intermediating between depositors and borrowers, making them fundamentally balance sheet-driven enterprises.
 Market participants emphasize balance sheet quality and sustained book value growth when evaluating these institutions.

-Enterprise Financial Services’s TBVPS grew at an incredible 10.9% annual clip over the last five years.
-TBVPS growth has also accelerated recently, growing by 15.7% annually over the last two years from $31.06 to $41.58 per share.
+Enterprise Financial Services’s TBVPS grew at an incredible 10.2% annual clip over the last five years.
+The last two years show a similar trajectory as TBVPS grew by 10.5% annually from $33.85 to $41.37 per share.

 9. Balance Sheet Assessment